teamdsabatam-ops/tideline-expo-app/README.md

   integrated plan — which also means more solo trips and a higher carbon footprint per person.

-- **Over-crowding in popular places vs. under-explored hidden gems.**
+- **Over-crowding in popular places vs. under-exploration of hidden gems.**
   Everyone converges on the same handful of popular spots, which get crowded, while genuinely good local businesses stay undiscovered.